mWater/minimongo/README.md

 # Minimongo

-A client-side MongoDB implementation which supports basic queries, including some geospatial ones.
+A client-side in-memory MongoDB clone with multiple storage backends and hybrid remote/local synchronization.

-Uses code from Meteor.js minimongo package, reworked to support more geospatial queries and made npm+browserify friendly.
+Uses code from Meteor.js minimongo package, reworked to support more geospatial queries and made npm friendly.
 It was forked in January 2014.

 It is either IndexedDb backed (IndexedDb), WebSQL backed (WebSQLDb), Local storage backed (LocalStorageDb) or in memory only (MemoryDb).